infor-design/enterprise-ng/docs/PUBLISH.md

 1. Create a PR to be merged or, if releasing, go ahead and commit/push to the version branch.

+### Notes

+- For 10.13 i was on PR#1213: Chore: Update some dependencies for tests

 ### Release

 1. Make sure you ran `npm run update-enterprise` to update the version if it needs it (see previous section).